chaincodelabs/research-site/research-intro.md

 * Pickhardt and Nowostawski.
 [Imbalance measure and proactive channel rebalancing algorithm for the Lightning Network](https://ieeexplore.ieee.org/abstract/document/9169456) describes a technique for rebalancing (shifting liquidity between channels to increase success rates).
 * Avarikioti et al. [HIDE & SEEK: Privacy-Preserving Rebalancing on Payment Channel Networks](https://eprint.iacr.org/2021/1401) presents an opt-in rebalancing protocol that uses multi-party computation for stronger privacy.
 * Papadis and Tassiulas.
-[State-Dependent Processing in Payment Channel Networks for Throughput Optimization](https://arxiv.org/abs/2103.17207) proposes using a channel buffer wherein payments routed in the opposite directions balance each other out to avoid liquidity depletion.
+[State-Dependent Processing in Payment Channel Networks for Throughput Optimization](https://arxiv.org/abs/2103.17207) proposes using a channel buffer wherein payments routed in opposite directions balance each other out to avoid liquidity depletion.
 * Guasoni et al. [Lightning Network Economics: Channels](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3840374) quantifies the cost of LN channels and the optimal conditions for two parties to open a channel.
 * Beres et al. [A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network](https://arxiv.org/abs/1911.09432) simulates LN traffic based on a public network snapshot, estimates feasible fee revenues, and analyzes the network's economic viability as well as privacy.
 * Lin et al. [Lightning network: a second path towards centralisation of the Bitcoin economy](https://iopscience.iop.org/article/10.1088/1367-2630/aba062/meta) analyzes the topological centralization of the LN.